3 Ways Bangladeshi Startups Are Using Social Media

 2. Monitoring Customer Behavior

-Simple statistics come handy here.
-Every set of audience has various patterns in their habits and response level to brands.
-You can use Google Analytics and other social media tools to find out what strategies work in your industry, when do most of your customers come online, what is the average age of your engaged audience, etc. Using these statistics, you can easily figure out the best timing to make posts and perfect category of contents to create.
-In fact, it can also reduce your advertising costs because this enables you to narrow down your target market and efficiently reaches only your potential customers and in right hours of the day.
-This in turn, can boost your sales and increase your ROI.
-The early movers in the digital world are already making the best of out the analytics available to them.
+Simple statistics come in handy here.
+Every set of audiences has various patterns in their habits and response levels to brands.
+You can use Google Analytics and other social media tools to find out what strategies work in your industry, when do most of your customers come online, what is the average age of your engaged audience, etc. Using these statistics, you can easily figure out the best timing to make posts and the perfect category of content to create.
+In fact, it can also reduce your advertising costs because this enables you to narrow down your target market and efficiently reaches only your potential customers and in the right hours of the day.
+This, in turn, can boost your sales and increase your ROI.
+The early movers in the digital world are already making the best of the analytics available to them.

 3. Appreciate Feedback Loop

 Always remember that your business is trying to ‘engage’ your desired audience through social media as opposed to simply dumping tonnes of facts and information on them.
 It’s a two-way street; therefore, communication is vital.
 Listen to your customers.
 Shoot question-answer posts on Twitter; receive feedback and act on them.
 Make your target audience feel that they are being listened to.
 That alone increases your engagement rates by far.